CodeScop/Oge-Mai-Field-Guide/allresources.md

     - LF Battles: Aracni (400 words for 1 with luck), Pester (500 words for 1), Mawt (1000 words for 1-2)
     - Post-DFO LF Battle: Spirit Wignow (450 words for 1)
     - MT Battles: Clawadin (800 words for 1-4), Assassin (1400 words for 2-3), Tambo (2000 words, 4 Rope, 10 Leaves, and min level 5 for 3), Villager (1300 words for 1-2)
+    - EldLib Battles: Clawadin (800 words for 1-4)
     - BC Battles: Xuso (450 words for 1-2)
     - FB Battles: Nezthai (600 words for 1-2)
     - SC Battles: Reudod (600 words for 2-3), Sapilo (450 words, 1 Saliva Vial for 1), Sapira (350 words, 1 Saliva Vial for 1), Oncaiii (800 words & 1 Saliva Vial for 2-4)